luizpataca/Getting-and-Cleaning-Data-Project/README.md

 ------------

 run\_analysis.R file will help you to install the dependencies automatically.
-It depends on reshape2 and data.table.
+It depends on dplyr and data.table.